takotab/cloudfile/README.md

 `python -m cloudfile add_file`

 Uploud the file to google drive and adds the link to `cloudfile.json`.
-To use this option you need to install Google Client Library.
+To use this option you need to install Google Client Library and login to your google account.
 This means executing `pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib`.
 The files will be called `cloudfile_{filename}` and by default will be accessible to anyone who has the link.

 `python -m cloudfile add_link file url`